warmana/cloudant-docs-fork/source/includes/guides/_replication-guide.md

 This 'eventual consistency' model has two characteristics that affect a list of changes:

 1. A change affecting a document almost certainly takes place at different times in different copies of the database.
-2. The order in which changes affect documents might differ between different copies of the database, depending on when the replication took place.
+2. The order in which changes affect documents might differ between different copies of the database, depending on when and from where the replication took place.

 A consequence of the first characteristic is that, when you ask for a list of changes, it is meaningless to ask for a list of changes after a given point in time.
-The reason is that the list of changes might be supplied by a different database copy, updated documents at different times.
+The reason is that the list of changes might be supplied by a different database copy, which resulted in document updates at different times.
 However,
-it is meaningful to ask for a list of changes after a specific change, specified using a sequence identifier.
+it _is_ meaningful to ask for a list of changes after a specific change, specified using a sequence identifier.

 An additional consequence of the first characteristic is that, in order to agree on the list of changes, it might be necessary to 'look back' at preceding changes.
 In other words,
-to get a list of changes _which is agreed by the database copies_, you start from the most recent change which the database copies agree on.
+to get a list of changes,
+you start from the most recent change which the database copies agree on.
 The point of agreement between database copies is identified within Cloudant using the [checkpoint](replication-guide.html#checkpoints) mechanism